pericoel21/allGuardsmanRPG/system/core-mechanics/items-loadout-encumbrance.md

 		- Negative tags make modification easier / cheaper

 Encumbrance: Assault gear vs backpacking gear.
 PCs are doing a mission.
 They carry little equipment, the only needed for that specific mission.
 Loadout sequence at the beginning

+Items: default are bronze tags
+Petty items too?
+Or are those silver by default?
+- Petty items = quantic inventory.
+In the party sheet: unlocked for the whole party.